flintoftid/edmctc/ReadMe.md

    enforces continuity of the energy density and its flux through the aperture.

-2. [FEM_DDM_2D][]: An approximate two-dimensional solution using Kantorovich reduction of the partitioned cavity cases implemented using a domain decomposition method (DDM) with an energy exchange boundary condition.
+2. [FEM_DDM_2D][]: An approximate two-dimensional solution using Kantorovich reduction of the partitioned cavity cases implemented using a coupled dual domain method (DDM) with an energy exchange boundary condition.
 This enforces continuity of the energy density flux through the aperture.
-A Schwarz iteration is used to find the solution.
+An iterative method is used to find the solution.

 3. [FEM_SDM_3D][]: A full three-dimensional solution.
 The partitioned cavity is implemented using a single domain method (SDM).

-4. [FEM_DDM_3D][]: A full three-dimensional solution of the partitioned cavity cases implemented using a domain decomposition method (DDM).
+4. [FEM_DDM_3D][]: A full three-dimensional solution of the partitioned cavity cases implemented using a coupled dual domain method (DDM).

 There is a list and description of the main variables in doc/[Variables.md][].